 2. Drive system

 Besides your legs, the drive system is the engine of your bike.
 There are several different types of drive systems, each subject to your likes and dislikes.
+Many hybrid bikes have front suspension, which basically means the forks can take on impacts on the front wheel.
+This will help you get a smoother ride where streets are rough.
+Learn more about hybrid bike suspension here.

 The choice of wheels you have can make a huge difference in the price of your bike, not to mention the quality of your ride.
 Many bike manufacturers offer bikes that come with wheels that they either manufacture themselves or are made in partnership with other makers.